SpikeInterface/spikeinterface/doc/how_to/waveform_extractor_to_sorting_analyzer.rst

             analyzer.get_dtype()
             analyzer.is_sparse()

 Compute Extensions
 ++++++++++++++++++

 Waveforms, templates, quality metrics etc are all extensions of the ``SortingAnalyzer`` object.
 Some extensions depend on other extensions.
-To calculate a *parent* we must first have calculated it's _children_.
+To calculate a *child* we must first have calculated it's _parents_.
 The relationship between some commonly used extensions are shown below:

 .. image:: waveform_extractor_to_sorting_analyzer_files/child_parent_plot.svg
     :alt: Child parent relationships